 Phase 6 and 8 planning stage has been completed with the installation of internal services such as roads, water, sewer and stormwater.
 There is still works outstanding with the external bulk and should be completed before end of 2021/2022 financial year.
-The town ship establishment for Phase 6 has been completed and the IA will commence towards the end of June with construction of houses.
+The town ship establishment for Phase 6 has been completed and the IA will has commenced with construction of FLISP houses.
 With Phase 8 the IA is busy with the township registration process, in order to begin with the construction of top structures.
 BNG beneficiary registration is underway and also FLIPS.